RobWC/godragon/README.md

 Usage
 ```
 Usage of champtilepaper:
+-all
+      Create wallpapers for all champs at the specified resolution
 -champ string
-    	Specify a single champ to create wallpapers for
+      Specify a single or multiple champion names to create a wallpaper (-champ Teemo or -champ Teemo,Ziggs)
 -height int
       Height of wallpapers (default 1080)
 -output string
       Specify the output location for the wallpaper (default ".")
 -width int
       Width of wallpapers (default 1920)

 ```

 Specify the champion name